sjonesyodle/Cluster/readme.md

 cluster.collect( Array );
 ```

 This method accepts an Array of Module objects.
-Each object in the array will be registered all at once, but will not be called.
+Each object in the array will be registered all at once, but will not be initialized.

 ##### The `.register()` method: